All Episodes

 My first try.

-Um, you know, we believe what he was saying.
+You know, we believe what he was saying.

-And maybe he should have said it a little differently, or maybe he could say it differently um going forward, that it's not so much about experience, it's about what you believe.
+And maybe he should have said it a little differently, or maybe he could say it differently going forward.

-Because look what Obama believes in, and he is using the power of the presidency to um to act on those beliefs.
+And he is using the power of the presidency to act on those beliefs.

-And so that's you know, I think that's what he was trying to say.
+And so that's, you know, I think that's what he was trying to say.

 I'm not necessarily for him.

-She's she's committed.
+She's committed.

 You're not going to abandon them next year because of what happened yesterday.